sinajahan/sinajahan.github.com/_posts/2013-09-15-gui-patterns.md

 ---
 layout: post
-title: Some tools to refactore your view logic
+title: Some tools to refactor your view logic
 ---

 # 5 GUI Patterns That help to have skinny rails classes